Niravshah06/my_chat_with_nodejs/README.md

 Group Text Chatting,
-Broadcast a message to connected users when someone connects or disconnects, Add support for nicknames,
+Broadcast a message to connected users when someone connects or disconnects, support for nicknames,
 Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter., Add “{user} is typing” functionality,
+Instead, append the message directly as soon as he presses enter., “{user} is typing” functionality,
 Show who’s online and number of users online.

 # Steps to get Started